-Medicine and pregnancy related questions are common; you are not alone.
-You might be trying to get pregnant and wondering about current medication use and how it might affect your getting pregnant or your baby once you conceive.
-You may have just discovered that you are pregnant and wondering if the medication is a risk to your baby.
+It is common to have questions regarding medication use during pregnancy.
+You might be trying to get pregnant and wonder how current medication use could affect your efforts to conceive.
+Or you may have just discovered that you are pregnant and wonder if the medication is a risk to your baby.

-Don’t panic.
 Contact your health care provider who prescribed the medication.
-You may discover that the benefits associated with taking the medication outweigh potential risks.
+You may discover that the benefits of taking the medication outweigh potential risks.
 You and your health care provider can work through these factors and try to determine what course of action is best for both you and your baby.

 Please know that many women take prescription medication during pregnancy for necessary reasons like diabetes, seizures, depression, anxiety, and other medical conditions.
 Some pregnant women take medications to help with common discomforts of pregnancy such as heartburn, morning sickness, or headaches.

-It is important to know that pregnancy itself affects your medication effectiveness.
+Pregnancy can affect the effectiveness of your medication.
 When you are pregnant, your blood volume increases, and your heart and kidneys both work harder.
-This means that medications have the potential to pass through your body quicker than usual.
+This means that medications have the potential to pass through your body more quickly than usual.
 This may mean that you have to take more medicine or take it differently.

-In most cases there are different types of medications to address a particularly problem.
-Your health care provider may switch the type of medication you are on to make sure your medical needs are taken care of while lessening any risk to your developing baby.
+In most cases, there are different types of medications to address a particular problem.
+Your health care provider may switch the type of medication you are on to take care of your medical needs while lessening any risk to your developing baby.

-These ratings, along with an evaluation of the risks and benefits of your situation, will help you and your health care provider determine what steps to take.
+Each medication has a risk factor classification associated with potential risk factors during pregnancy.
+These ratings, along with an evaluation of the risks and benefits of using a particular medication in your situation, will help you and your health care provider determine what steps to take.
+Pregnancy medication classifications include the following:

 - Category A: Controlled studies show no risk or find no evidence of harm.